Indexing of development :

 Now it times to set up the new ionic 5 application, please use the below command and run it to your terminal or command prompt.

 $ ionic start send_push_notification blank --type=angular ?
 Integrate your new app with Capacitor to target native iOS and Android?
-Yes
+NO

-If see the above question … Choose Yes.
-It will integrate the Capacitor instead of Cordova as Native accessibility
+If you were ask the above question … Choose No. Though it will integrate Cordova instead of Capacitor as Native accessibility.